strimzi/strimzi.github.io/_posts/2020-06-05-mirror-maker-2-eventhub.md

 ![Overall active-active architecture](/assets/images/posts/2020-06-05-mirror-maker-2-eventhub-active-active.png)

 In the previous unidirectional use case, the producer writes to the `testeh` topic on the local Kafka cluster and it's mirrored to the `my-cluster.testeh` on Azure Event Hub from where the consumer gets messages.
-If we want to produce messages on a `testeh` event hub on Azure Event Hub namespace and mirroring this one to the local Kafka cluster, we have to setup another `KafkaMirrorMaker2` instance where source and target are switched.
+If we want to produce messages to a `testeh` event hub on Azure Event Hub namespace and mirroring this one to the local Kafka cluster, we have to setup another `KafkaMirrorMaker2` instance where source and target are switched.
 In this case the destination topic on the local Kafka cluster will be `eventhub.testeh`.

 ```yaml